smartgic/ovos-api/README.md

   <img src="./docs/flow.png" alt="Mycroft API Flow">
 </p>

-To consume the API a user is required, this user will allow you to retrive a Java Web Token *(JWT)* using a basic authentication method.
-Once the authentication validated an access and a refresh tokens will be provided.
+To consume the API a user is required, this user will allow to retrive a Java Web Token *(`JWT`)* using a basic authentication method.
+Once the authentication has been validated an access and a refresh tokens will be provided.

 # Install